-Developing rubrics in collaboration with students requires students to look at work samples, and to identify the attributes that make some samples successful and others unsuccessful.
+Developing rubrics in collaboration with students requires them to look at work samples, and to identify the attributes that make some samples successful and others unsuccessful.
 Teachers assist students by providing them with the vocabulary to articulate the various elements they see, and by ensuring the criteria are comprehensive and consistent with learning outcomes.
-This process
+This collaborative process in developing rubrics

-- requires students to make judgements about the work they see, and identify the qualities of effective writing, speaking, and representing of science concepts; and - results in an assessment tool that students understand and feel they own-assessment criteria are not perceived as arbitrary or imposed, but rather express students' own observations about what constitutes quality work.
+- requires students to make judgements about the work they see, and to identify the qualities of effective writing, speaking, and representing of science concepts - results in an assessment tool that students understand and feel they own-they see that assessment criteria are not arbitrary or imposed, but rather express their own observations about what constitutes quality work